clusterio/clusterio/docs/writing-plugins.md

 Link messages are sent by calling the `.send()` method on the Event/Request instance with the link you want to send it over and the data to send.
 For `InstancePlugin` code the link to the host is the `instance` itself, which is accessible through the `.instance` property of the `InstancePlugin`.
-The `.info` property of the plugin class exposes the data exported from the plugin's `info.js` module.
+The `.info` property of the plugin class exposes the data exported from the plugin's `plugin` export.
 In other words:

 ```js